henryhugo/championship/README.md

 For a league https://championshipleague.herokuapp.com/champ/matchs/{#id} using GET method or https://championshipleague.herokuapp.com/champ/matchs/{#id}/{name|leagueID|rounds}

-To have information about a league matchday use https://championshipleague.herokuapp.com/champ/matchs/{#id}/{#matchday} using GET method
+To have information about a league matchday use https://championshipleague.herokuapp.com/champ/matchs/{#id}/{#matchday} using GET method (ex : id0/matchday1)

 To have information about a matchday use https://championshipleague.herokuapp.com/champ/matchs/{#id}/{#matchday}/{date|team1|team2|score1|score2}